 Unfortunately, mould can appear in any room of the house, it’s not just a problem exclusive to bathrooms it can appear around window frames, behind furniture, on mattresses, walls, floors, ceilings and doors.
 It can even find its way into your wardrobe and on to your clothing, shoes and bags.

-Apart from being unsightly and ruining your decor, there is growing evidence to suggest that it is also bad for your health.
+Apart from being unsightly and ruining your decor, there is growing evidence to suggest mould can severely affect your health.
 It can cause headaches, breathing difficulties as well as nausea and fatigue.
-What’s more, mould is a recognised allergen and irritant, it has also been identified as a trigger for respiratory problems such as asthma.
+What’s more, mould is a recognised allergen and irritant, it has also been identified as a trigger for more serious health problems such as respiratory problems and asthma.

 The good news is that one of the most common causes of mould is condensation dampness, a problem which affects millions of homes in the UK.
 Surprisingly, it is easy to resolve once you have identified the problem and ruled out any issues with rising or penetrating damp.